ohylli/liquidiot-manager/readme.md

 4- Optional change the MongoDB url the application connects to.
 By default it is mongodb://localhost/dms.
 To change it, set the value of an environment variable called mongourl to your MongoDB URL.

+5- Optional change the TCP port the server will listen on by setting the environment variable PORT.
+By default the server listens on port 3000.

-5- Run the project. 'npm start'
+6- Run the project. 'npm start'